Multiple Choice Bible Quiz about Moses the Lawgiver

 Then God consumed the remaining followers of Korah with fire.

 b.
-He was a member of the Sanhedrin.
+He was a Levite priest and returned to the homeland.

 c.
-Moses was the first king of the Israelite Nation.
+Moses returned to Judea to be the first king of the Israelite Nation.

 c.
-It was a Hebrew slave that Moses was upset about because of his behavior.
+He killed a Hebrew slave whom he was upset about because of his behavior.

-After killing the taskmaster, Moses buried him in the sand.
+Moses became angry about it, killed the taskmaster, and buried him in the sand.

 Unlucky for Moses, someone saw him and reported him.